 Your work is very diverse, ranging from monsters to presidential portraits, what is your inspiration for creating these pieces?

 In my opinion, it’s probably not diverse enough.
 I am guilty of sticking with faces, whether it be monsters or regular people.
 I tend to play around in this genre because, in my opinion, it brings life to the pumpkin.
-However, I plan doing more diverse subjects such as animals and other things in the coming year.
+However, I plan on doing more diverse subjects such as animals and other things in the coming years.

 What is the best pumpkin size and shape to create the best carving?